SC-Tech-Program/FAQs/Posters_Authors.md

 ## <a name='GeneralQuestions'></a> General Questions
 ### <a name='Formatting'></a> Formatting Specifications
-**Q. What are the formatting requirements for research and ACM SRC posters and thesis canvas ?**
+**Q. What are the formatting requirements for research posters, ACM SRC posters, and Doctoral Showcase thesis canvases?**

 A. Each poster/thesis canvas is assigned one display board that is four feet high and eight feet wide.
 The only format requirement is that your poster properly mounts on its display board.
+Your poster does not need to cover the entire display board; the poster size should be appropriate for your content.

-**Q. Is there a poster template for research and ACM SRC posters, and thesis canvas?**
+**Q. Is there a poster template for research posters, ACM SRC posters, and Doctoral Showcase thesis canvases?**

 A. You should produce a poster/thesis canvas that effectively and elegantly portrays its technical content.
 Poster styles, layouts, fonts, and content are left to the discretion of the author(s).